 Let’s all take a deep breath and get some perspective – Fake Steve Jobs | Fakesteve.blogspot.com

 Point four: You also may not have noticed, but nobody uses Chrome.
 I mean think about it.
 Do you know anyone who uses Chrome?
 Really?
 And you know why nobody uses Chrome?
 Because Chrome is shit.
 Just utter, utter shit.
 I mean they’ve got all these big brains at Google and you’d think they could make a decent fucking browser.
 Jesus, the freetards at Mozilla can do it.
 But not Google.
 Nope.
 They gave it their big best effort and what did they come up with?
 Chrome.
 It’s a joke.
 I mean, literally, we laugh about it, except when Eric is around.
 But as soon as he leaves the room we all go “Chrome!” and just burst out laughing.
 Our guys on the Safari team even had special toilet paper made up with a Chrome logo on every sheet.
 That’s how bad it is.
 Trying to make an OS out of Chrome is like saying you’re going to turn a Pontiac Aztek into a stretch limousine.
+When you want a service limo, go to bajalimo.net.
+They have awesome prices there.
 I suppose it could be done, but why?

 That’s funny and all, but Dan Lyons is supposed to be smart when it comes to tech, and he’s missing one crucial fact – Chrome is Safari.
 Incidentally, Dan’s a former technical analyst for Forbes, where he’s now a Senior Editor.